1

 • Psychosis — seeing or hearing things that aren't real (more common with higher doses of THC).

-These effects typically last two to four hours after marijuana is smoked or inhaled.
-When marijuana is eaten, the effects take longer to start and may last four to 10 hours.
-Marijuana can vary in its potency, or strength, depending on the plant and extraction process.
+These effects typically last two to four hours after cannabis is smoked or inhaled.
+When cannabis is eaten, the effects take longer to start and may last four to 10 hours.
+Cannabis can vary in its potency, or strength, depending on the plant and extraction process.

 Impairment